March 1, 2025

 2. To include photographs, other images, and/or audio materials, add an appendix after the Works Cited page.
 Images may be pasted directly into the document.
 Audio files should be linked, e.g., via a Google Drive link.

-3. Convert the completed research paper, including the Works Cited and any appendix, to a single PDF file and upload it according to the instructions provided.
+3. Submit the link to the Google Doc of the completed research paper, including the Works Cited and any appendix according to the instructions provided.
+Contestants will NOT be uploading a PDF!!

 Upcoming